Email Redirection in Multi-Frontend Structure

 ACCOUNT_ADAPTER = 'omnishop.users.allauth_adapter.CustomDefaultAccountAdapter'

-The CustomDefaultAccountAdapter reads the x-frontend-id from incoming HTTP requests and passes it as frontend_id in the rendering context.
+The `CustomDefaultAccountAdapter` reads the `x-frontend-id` from incoming HTTP requests and passes it as `frontend_id` in the rendering context.
 This makes it available within email templates and other processes requiring frontend-aware logic.

-2. Valid Frontend IDs Setting
+### <mark style="color:red;">**2.
+Valid Frontend IDs Setting**</mark>

-The VALID_FRONTEND_IDS configuration defines all acceptable frontend identifiers used by the system.
+The `VALID_FRONTEND_IDS` configuration defines all acceptable frontend identifiers used by the system.
 It prevents invalid or unknown frontend values from affecting link generation.

 This setting is managed via dynamic settings and must follow the structure below: